Aktion AB: Warsaw District

 Many of those taken by Aktion AB came from Warsaw, not only Poland's capital but its social and cultural centre.
 The arrests began at the end of March, targeting politicians, activists, teachers and professionals, all categories that in the opinion of the city's SS commander, Josef Albert Meisinger, could play a significant role in inciting and leading resistance to German rule.
 Among them were Maciej Rataj, former speaker of parliament and deputy president of the Polish Second Republic, and Jan Pohoski, vice president of Warsaw before the war.
 Arrests came in waves, and quickly.
-On April 20, 42 lawyers were arrested during a sweep of the city's bar association building, and three weeks later several primary school principals were arrested as a result of having dismissed students from school on Constitution Day a week earlier.
-Unlike other districts, university professors were largely spared as Meisinger did not consider them, as a group, a significant threat.
+On April 20, 42 lawyers were arrested during a raid on the headquarters of the city's bar association.
+Three weeks later several primary school principals were arrested as a result of having dismissed students from school on Constitution Day, long a Polish national holiday, a week earlier.
+University professors were largely spared as Meisinger did not consider them, as a group, a significant threat.

-Most of those arrested in the Warsaw District were held at Warsaw's Pawiak prison until their fate was decided.
+Most of those arrested in the Warsaw District were held at Warsaw's Pawiak prison.
 Except for one group of 1,500 transported to Sachsenhausen at the beginning of May, most were, as Frank had directed, murdered.
 An open area of Kampinos Forest northwest of Warsaw, near the village of Palmiry, used for executions since late December, became the site of hundreds of shootings of those arrested in AB, beginning with approximately 20 people in mid-June.
-A week later, June 21 became one of Palmiry's deadliest days, when a series of three transports took 358 detainees from Pawiak there.
-Among the notable Poles killed were Rataj, Stefan Bryła, Tadeusz Tański, Mieczysław Niedziałkowski, Janusz Kusociński and Stefan Kopec.
-Sitno and Żelechów, in the outlying countryside, were also the sites of mass executions.
+A week later a series of three transports took 358 detainees from Pawiak there.
+Among the notable Poles killed were Rataj, Stefan Bryła, builder of the Maurzyce Bridge; Tadeusz Tański, designer of the CWS T-1 automobile; socialist Mieczysław Niedziałkowski, Olympic champion runner Janusz Kusociński and biologist Stefan Kopec.
+Sitno and Żelechów, in the countryside, were also the sites of mass executions.